LUXIMO® ON FARM: Tom Sewell

 They are farming 560 ha including their own land and that of 17 landowners, all within a 6-mile radius of the home farm.
 This offers short-term security so building strong relationships is key, for example they take great care to look after the soil and the hedges on both their own and rented land.

-Tom was a Luximo® trialist in autumn 2021 and a Luximo® user in autumn 2022.
+Tom was a Luximo® trialist in autumn 2021 and a Luximo® user in autumn 2022 and 2023.

 Black-grass